sushant36/Internet-Connectivity/README.md

 # Internet-Connectivity
-Depicts whether your device has working internet connection or not in super fast time
+Depicts whether your device has working internet connection or not in super fast time.

 # How to use

-boolean isInternetAvailable=isInternetAvailable();
+isInternetAvailable();   // call